 Daniel passes this command to login to the root user of his local machine.
 You can see the Sudo Manual for more about flags.
 He then uses SSH to connect to his remote server.
-If you are on a mac, you will need to include the username, such as ssh [email protected] external IP address.
+If you are on a mac, you will need to include the username, such as ssh root@your external IP address.
 On Daniel’s linux machine, he does not have to specify a user.

 The install script should be ran as a root user.
 The install script will prompt you to set up a user soon.

 Use wget to retrieve the package located in the copied GitHub URL.
 Once that package is loaded, use the bash command below to run the shell script.
 A file with the .sh is a shell script.

 We then follow the directions.
 The software has been updated since Daniel made this video.
 So some parts will look different.
 You may be asked different questions too.